 The most important step is to whisk energetically the eggs with sugar until they become light and foamy.
 You can do this step with an electric hand mixer or a stand mixer for better and faster results.

-Then, you only need to add all the other ingredients to the bowl and mix well until you get a sticky cookie dough.
+Then, you only need to add all the other dry ingredients and the chopped chocolate to the bowl and mix well until you get a sticky biscotti dough.

-Wet your hands and form the log shapes on a baking tray.
+Wet your hands and form the log shapes on a cookie sheet lined with parchment paper.
 They should be about 2-3 inches (5-7 cm) wide and can take the whole length of the baking tray.
 Keep the logs at least 3-4 inches (8-10 cm) away from each other.

 With wet hands smooth the surface as much as possible (you can also try with a wet spoon).
 Then, sprinkle with sugar and bake in the preheated oven at 180°C (375°F) for 20-25 minutes.

-Let the logs cool down slightly, then cut them up.
-Turn the chocolate orange biscotti on their side on the baking tray.
-Then, bake a second time for a few minutes more.
+After the first bake, let the logs cool down slightly, then cut them up into thick slices with a sharp serrated knife or a bread knife.
+Turn the chocolate orange biscotti on their side in a single layer on the large baking sheet.
+Then, bake biscotti a second time for a few minutes more until golden brown.
+Let the biscotti cool at room temperature on a wire rack before storing.

 How can I make Biscotti less hard?